Emergency Preparedness Step 3 – Preparing For House Fires

 We all know we should test our smoke detectors.
 But do we all know how and how often to check our smoke detectors?

 Regardless of the type of alarm, or its source of power, each alarm should be tested monthly.
 Each alarm should have a test button.
-Get a ladder, push the test button, and plug your ears ?
+Get a ladder, push the test button, and plug your ears!

 Every smoke alarm is different, but most of them run on one 9-volt battery.
-This is what a 9-Volt battery looks like.
+This is what a 9-Volt battery looks like:

-I usually keep a pack of them at the house at all times.
-They will go on a coupon at Costco every few months, so that’s a great time to grab a pack!
 You want to have these BEFORE you need them.
-Have you ever heard the high-pitched, annoying chirp that a smoke detector makes?
-That is to alert you that the battery is low and needs to be changed.
+Have you ever heard that high-pitched, annoying chirp that a smoke detector makes?
+The purpose of that chirp is to alert you that the battery is low and needs to be changed.
 This always seems to happen in the middle of the night!
-And trust me – you don’t want to have to wait til morning to go to the store to buy a 9-Volt battery.
+And trust me – you don’t want to have to wait until morning to go to the store to buy a 9-Volt battery.
 Do yourself (and your whole household) a favor, and keep these on-hand!

 It is recommended to replace these batteries once a year.
 However, as I mentioned, there is usually a built-in chirp to let you know when the battery is low.
-Emergency Preparedness Step 3 - House Fires - 5 Ways to Keep Your Family Safe! - Smoke Alarms

 ALL SMOKE DETECTORS should be completely replaced every 10 years!